Go Back

 • In a large bowl, whisk the cream and icing sugar.
 If using an electric whisk, stop just before you think you have whisked enough - it's very easy to over-whisk cream with an electric whisk.

 * It is very important to leave a little gap between the cream and pastry (enough to be able to see the jam underneath).
-This allow the icing to pool and not over-flow the edges.
+This allows the icing to pool and not overflow the edges.

 For the Yellow Icing

 • In a bowl, mix the icing sugar with the water, adding a little at a time.
-You want a just pour-able consistency.
-Add the yellow food colouring to create your desired stage.
-Gel food colouring is preferable but just watch the consistency of your icing if you are using a different kind of food colouring.
+You want a just-pourable consistency.
+Add the yellow food colouring to create your desired shade.
+Gel food colouring is preferable, but just watch the consistency of your icing if you are using a different kind of food colouring.

 • Allow the icing to set before serving.